 - Adding bonus materials such as a private Facebook group, additional trainings, ebooks or other content your attendees will value

 If that sounds like a lot of emailing and a lot of offers, it is.
 But don’t worry.
-Your registrants know the drill, and they expect a larger than normal level of email activity during a telesummit event.
+Most registrants know the drill and they expect a larger than normal level of email activity during a telesummit event.